GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_details.md

 ## Processing steps

-This product is based on [DEA Water Observations](/data/product/dea-water-observations-landsat/) which it extends with reanalysis and mapping.
+This product is based on [DEA Water Observations](/data/product/dea-water-observations-landsat/) (WO) which it extends with reanalysis and mapping.

-DEA Waterbodies is a polygon-based view of DEA Water Observations (DEA WO), derived through the automatic processing of DEA WO to identify the outlines of persistent waterbodies across Australia.
+DEA Waterbodies is a polygon-based view of WO, derived through the automatic processing of WO to identify the outlines of persistent waterbodies across Australia.

 :::{figure} /_files/cmi/V2Workflow.JPG
 :alt: DEA Waterbodies workflow